Surrey Police

 Surrey Police, formerly known as Surrey Constabulary, is the territorial police force responsible for policing the county of Surrey in South East England.

-The force is currently led by Chief Constable Tim De Meyer.

-The force has its headquarters at Mount Browne, Guildford, Surrey.
+The force has its headquarters at Mount Browne, Guildford.
+The Chief Constable is Tim De Meyer.

 History

 On 1 January 1851, the Surrey Constabulary began its policing of the county with a total of 70 officers, the youngest of whom was 14 years old.
 The first Chief Constable was Henry Cadogan Hastings, who served in this capacity for 48 years.
 Originally Guildford, Reigate and Godalming had separate borough police forces.
 The Reigate and Guildford forces were merged into Surrey's in 1943.

 Today

 Part of the present force area was originally part of the Metropolitan Police District, and was only transferred to the control of Surrey Police from the Metropolitan Police in 2000.
 This includes the boroughs of Epsom and Ewell, Spelthorne and part of Reigate and Banstead and Elmbridge.
-Surrey Police was divided into three divisions but in 2010 became a single division, and in March 2014 was policed by 1,938 regular police officers, in addition to 182 Special Constables and 153 Police Community Support Officers (see table below for more information).
+Surrey Police was divided into three divisions but in 2010 became a single division, and in March 2014 was policed by 1,938 regular police officers, in addition to 182 Special Constables and 153 Police Community Support Officers.
 Surrey has one of the lowest crime rates in England and Wales.
 It has now reverted to three area divisions.

 For 2017/18, Surrey Police had a total expenditure of £224.1m, of which £183.2m went on employee costs, £27.3m on supplies and services, £8.8m on premises, and £4.8m on transport.
 It also had £11.1m of income, resulting in "gross expenditure" of £213m.